therealzaini/basic-deep-learning/docs/source/quickstart.rst

     matrix([[-10,3],[-13,4],[-3,2]])

-Let us start by a classic example: a neural network that picks up on XOR gates patterns.
+Let us start by the following example: a neural network that picks up on linear patterns based on the first five terms and predicts the next one.
-Even though a computer can deterministically compute the output of an XOR operation, it still serves as a good example to begin with.
+In your directory, create a python file named ``training.py``:

 .. code-block:: python
     :name: training.py